Skip to content

 • New York (private plan with payroll deduction from employees)

-• Washington (employer and employee contributions)
+• Washington (employer and employee contributions; employer portion exempt for small employers)

 California has its own unpaid leave plan under the California Family Rights Act that provides additional coverage above that of the FMLA.